stac-utils/stac-fields/README.md

 ### `Registry`

 * `createTableColumn` (function\|null): Specify a function with the signature `function(field, columnSpec, parentSpec) => object` to convert a field containing `items` to a table column for your favorite table rendering component.
 Will be made available as a property `columns` on the same level as `items`.
-* `externalRenderer` (boolean): Set to `true` to not render objects or arrays with the renderers from this library.
-Values will be untouched then.
+* `externalRenderer` (boolean): Set to `true` to not render custom objects, arrays and tables with the renderers from this library.
+Will return formatted values individually then.
 Defaults to `false`.
 * `addExtension(prefix : string, spec : object) => void` - Adds a additional (custom) extension that is compliant to the fields.json, can also be used to replace existing extensions
 * `addMetadataField(field : string, spec : object) => void` - Adds a additional (custom) metdata field that is compliant to the fields.json, can also be used to replace existing fields
 * `addMetadataFields(specs : object) => void` - Adds additional (custom) metdata fields that are compliant to the fields.json, can also be used to replace existing fields